goodrobots/devFrame/docs/_docs/01-start.md

 ### Logistics Requirements
 - Do you already have stuff?
 Reduce, reuse, recycle.
 - What kind of stuff can you get easily?
 Some parts easier to source in some areas.
-- Do you need to ship it?
-Max size, battery size
 - How will you ship or transport or store it?
 Max size, case size, trunk/boot size
-- How will you charge batteries?
-Bigger batteries, bigger chargers.

 ### Data Requirements
 - What type of data do you need?
 Payload type and size.
 Companion type and size.
 - How do you plan to get the data?
 Logs, offboard, WiFi, analog.
-- How often do you need the data?
+- How fast/often do you need the data?
 Realtime or post process.
 Frames per second for video.
 Time lag for EKF integration.
 - Do you need supplemental data?
 Altitude, camera events, RTK GNSS.
 - How accurate does the data need to be?
 LIDAR vs GPS Altitude vs barometer, L1 vs L1/L2 RTK GNSS.